edguru/Templedash/replit.md

 ## Web3 Integration
 - **Thirdweb v5 SDK**: Modern blockchain connectivity with React hooks for all authentication and Web3 operations.
 - **Base Camp Testnet**: Configured for Camp Network's Base Camp testnet (chain ID: 123420001114) using CAMP as native gas currency.
-- **Smart Contracts**: Includes an NFT contract for characters and a Soulbound Token contract for AI companions.
+- **Smart Contracts**: Includes an NFT contract for characters and a Companion NFT contract for AI companions (one per user).
 - **Wallet Connection**: Supports email (via in-app wallet) and external wallets (MetaMask, Coinbase, Rainbow, Rabby, Zerion) through Thirdweb.
 - **Multiple Character System**: Each NFT represents a unique character; users can mint multiple.
 - **Character Collection System**: Dedicated "Mint More Characters" page with progress tracking and prevention of duplicate minting.